 The exercise will also support a concurrent International Observer Group program in order to provide an opportunity for foreign forces to gain an appreciation of how Australia prepares for, and executes major activities.

-Exercise Pitch Black was held at RAAF Base Darwin for the first time over 9-13 May 1983, remaining as an air defence exercise that included RAAF Mirage III fighters and F-111C strike jets, with international participation from United States Air Force.
+Exercise Pitch Black was held at RAAF Base Darwin for the first time over 9–13 May 1983.
+It included RAAF Mirage III fighters and F-111C strike jets as well as international participation from the United States Air Force.
+It was the first major RAAF exercise to be conducted in Darwin after Cyclone Tracy hit the city in 1974.